In 2021, there will be a blog covering the webinar of the month for the Low-code application development (LCAD) on Azure solution.

 LCAD on Azure is a solution that integrates the robust development capabilities of low code Microsoft Power Apps and the Azure products such as Azure Functions, Azure Logic Apps, and more.

-This blog will briefly recap Low-code application development on Azure, provide an overview of the fusion development learning path, low code serverless architecture, and recent pro developer focused updates to the Power Platform.
+This blog will briefly recap Low-code application development on Azure, provide an overview of Azure Functions reusability, Durable Functions, and how to integrate Functions across the Power Platform.

 Low-code application development (LCAD) on Azure was created to help developers build business applications faster with less code.